Gaia

 Stage 3: Prototype Development

-2. Smart Reminders & Notifications
+Smart Reminders

-3. Interface & Visual Language
+Interface and Visual Language

 Stage 1: Problem Discovery & Research

-These findings shaped Gaia’s design goal:
+These insights shaped Gaia’s vision:

 Stage 2 · Design Strategy